 I said I'd take them out for a walk and clear my head.
-Whilst I was out she started phoning around madly trying to find somewhere for us to move to.
+While I was out, she started phoning around madly trying to find somewhere for us to move to.

 On Friday 8th we finally found a landlord that would accept us – only two days before completion date!